Eulith/CodeExercise02/README.md

 Alright!
 Enough chit-chat.
 Here it is.

 ---
 NOTE: ALL OF THIS SHOULD BE DEPLOYED ON A LOCAL CHAIN.
-YOU DON'T NEED TO USE REAL-WORLD ASSETS OR ETH FOR ANY OF THIS.
+YOU SHOULD NOT USE REAL-WORLD ASSETS OR ETH FOR ANY OF THIS.

 Implement a simple on-chain contract with an accompanying CLI tool.
 You must use Rust as your programing language.